markafitzgerald1/simulate-cribbage-games/README.md

 for different possible discards or plays.

 ## Definite pre-first version or release goals
-- Improve current best non-simulation-based play strategy:
-  - reconsider adding a cheap (most recent card within 1 or 2 avoid) run setup avoidance to default play strategy;
-  - evaluate whether _any_ card in the 16-20 range, as currently implemented, is worse than the _highest_ card in the 16-20 range;
-  - evaluate whether playing the highest count card is better than keeping the count in the 16-20 range on average;
-  - evaluate lead from low pair before lead from highest low card;
-  - evaluate lead 2 or 3 from 2-3 before lead from highest low card;
-  - evaluate lead A from A-4 before lead from highest low card;
-  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead; and
-  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations).
 - Further improve current best play strategy:
   - add simulation-based pone and dealer play strategies;
 - Add support for time-limited discard simulations and simulation-based discard strategies.